debugme/weather/readme.md

 ```

 ## Technologies
-This application was written using a carefully curated set of libraries
+This application was written using an intentionally minimal set of libraries

 - [React](https://reactjs.org/) - the industry standard for building modern web applications
 - [TypeScript](https://www.typescriptlang.org/) - used to provide type safety over plain JavaScript